vercel/next.js/docs/advanced-features/react-18/streaming.md

 # Streaming SSR (Alpha)

 React 18 will include architectural improvements to React server-side rendering (SSR) performance.
-This means you could use `Suspense` in your React components in streaming SSR mode and React will send render them and send through HTTP streams.
-React server components is also an experimental feature based on streaming.
-Next.js will also provide server components related features along with other streaming support through `next/streaming`.
+This means you can use `Suspense` in your React components in streaming SSR mode and React will render them on the server and send them through HTTP streams.
+It's worth noting that another experimental feature, React Server Components, is based on streaming.
+You can read more about server components related streaming APIs like [`next/streaming`](docs/api-reference/next/streaming.md).
+However, this guide focuses on basic React 18 streaming.

 ## Enable Streaming SSR

+Enabling streaming SSR means React renders your components into streams and client continues receiving the updating fragments from server, which lets you start emitting the HTML as early as possible.
+You can break down your app into few smaller independent units by `Suspense`.
+The client will use selective hydration strategy to prioritize the components hydration which lets users interact with the them efficiently.

-To enable streaming, use the experimental flag `concurrentFeatures: true`:
+To enable streaming SSR, set the experimental flag `concurrentFeatures` to `true`:

 ```jsx
 // next.config.js